holographicSol/Detectionator/README.md

 [ Creator ]

     Written by Benjamin Jack Cullen
     Although this software uses a highly modified and upgraded ImageAI it is thanks to ImageAI that this software exists at all and my mods/upgrades are simple in comparison and exist only to allow for more functionality in specific areas of ImageAI.
-    All rights reserved however source code may be available on request however not many things auto-annotate and if they do they cost money and i really need money.
+    Source code may be available on request however not many things auto-annotate and if they do they cost money and i really need money.

     paypal: benjaminjc173@gmail.com :)